-- Organization will lose the opportunity of getting new employees with new ideas and innovation.
+- The organization will lose the opportunity of getting new employees with new ideas and innovation.

-- Other employees may feel jealousy who are not considered for the internal position and resentment.
+- Other employees may feel jealous and are not considered for the internal position and resentment.
 He may not cooperate properly with the selected one.

 Advantages of External Recruitment

-- Organization can select qualified or competent personnel by attracting them through open circular of the vacancy.
-Recruitment through external sources may offers a much wider scope for selection from a big number of qualified candidates to the recruiter.
+- Organizations can select qualified or competent personnel by attracting them through an open circular of the vacancy.
+Recruitment through external sources may offer a much wider scope for selection from a big number of qualified candidates to the recruiter.

-- Recruiters can choose perfect candidate from a larger number of people because of advertisement in multiple places.
+- Recruiters can choose a perfect candidate from a larger number of people because of advertisements in multiple places.

 - Recruiters can pick new talents from external sources which helps to improve the overall functionality of the organization by adopting new ideas.

-- Competitive spirit increases due to capturing external sources employees in the organization.
+- Competitive spirit increases due to capturing external sources of employees in the organization.